OddThumb/rv/README.md

 ## Future work
 1. Manipulating contents in table
+2. Operation on columns (e.g. Log10)
-2. Filtering columns by `dplyr` family
+3. Filtering columns by `dplyr` family
-3. Selecting rows for plots
+4. Selecting rows for plots
-4. Fixing plot features with rigorous code
+5. Fixing plot features with rigorous code
-5. Treating `NA` values with choice (inclusion/exclusion)
+6. Treating `NA` values with choice (inclusion/exclusion)
-6. Invert button selection of columns
+7. Invert button selection of columns
-7. Select ALL / Deslect ALL buttons
+8. Select ALL / Deslect ALL buttons
-7. Any suggestion?
+9. Any suggestion?